| Services included | Service code | Fee |

 Additional notes:

-• Request for the completion of the form must be initiated by either the worker or employer.
+- Request for the completion of the form must be initiated by either the person with a work-related injury or illness or their employer.
 Do not include clinical/diagnostic information on the form.

-• Call must be initiated by the WSIB to treating health professional.
+- initiated by the WSIB to the treating health professional.

 Overview of social work services

-In severe and complex injuries, the Workplace Safety and Insurance Board (WSIB) may need to make a referral for social work services to assess psychosocial issues and the impact of the injury on the worker and family.
+In severe and complex injuries, the WSIB may need to make a referral for social work services to assess psychosocial issues and the impact of the injury on the person and family.
 In crisis situations, a referral for social work services may be made.
 In general, social work services should provide brief, solution-based therapy.

 Qualifications